digiblurDIY/Website/blog/2023-04-10-tuya-cloudcutter-with-esphome-how-to-guide/index.md

 14. Run the docker container to enable the ESPHome Dashboard with `sudo docker run -d -v /opt/esphome:/config:rw -v /etc/localtime:/etc/localtime:ro -p '6052:6052/tcp' --name esphome-libretuya esphome/esphome-armv7:libretuya`

-15. Open a browser to your Raspberry Pi IP on port 6052.
-Example `http://192.168.1.9:6052`  This will allow you to build your ESPHome firmware for the device.
-The Globe Plug YAML is located on the [Globe Night Light configuration page](/wiki/devices/plugs/globe_50239_motion_night_light)

-Your Raspberry Pi is now ready to be used with Tuya-Cloudcutter and also functions as the LibreTuya ESPHome Dashboard to manage the devices until it is merged into the regular version of ESPHome.

-To Run cloudcutter on the RPI use `sudo ./tuya-cloudcutter.sh -r ` refer to the [usage instructions](https://github.com/tuya-cloudcutter/tuya-cloudcutter/blob/main/INSTRUCTIONS.md)

-It will take a few minutes for the first initial run to pull down the files and build the docker container.
-Follow the on screen instructions to flash custom firmware and/or cloudcut the device.
-Refer to the video above for more in depth steps of this process or come join us in Discord for additional help using the link in the page footer below.